GaetanoCausio/AssemblerOnMac/README.md

 - parameters = pass any parameters to your assembly program
 ```

 This utility will automatically call `as` to compile an assembly source code into an object code program (.o).
 It will then call the linker `ld` to create an executable from the object code.
-For example following command will compile, link and run *hello.s* assembly code:
+As an example the following command will compile, link and run *hello.s* assembly code:

 ```sh
 ./asm.sh hello.s